ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 						this.editor = editor;
 					} }
 					onError={ ( { willEditorRestart } ) => {
+						// If the editor will be restarted, the toolbar element will be created once again.
+						// The `onReady` callback will be called again and the new toolbar will be added.
-						if ( willEditorRestart ) {
+						// That's why need to remove the older toolbar. if ( willEditorRestart ) {
 							this.editor.ui.view.toolbar.element.remove();
 						}